 A word to the wise: Get here early if you plan on visiting.
 The line gets very long very fast.

 Parque Mexico is one of the biggest green spaces in the city.
-It had duck ponds, an outdoor exercise gym, a dog park, and a big open plaza where dozens of kids were playing soccer.
+It has duck ponds, an outdoor exercise gym, a dog park, and a big open plaza where we watched dozens of kids playing soccer.

 Nearby was Plaza Popocatepetl, another green space smaller and closer to where I stayed.

-More Mexico City sights from around the city
+More Mexico City Photos From Around the City

 I wasn’t expecting to see a mural of someone like Mumia Abu-Jamal in Mexico City, but there it was.